-Aided by members of ANGAU and native people, Bender and Thompson spent the next three weeks walking and being carried in strechers made from bush materials over the Owen Stanley Mountains to the southern coast of New Guinea.
-They finally reached a mission station, from which they were taken to Abau and then returned to Port Moresby.
+Aided by members of ANGAU and native people, Bender and Thompson spent the next three weeks walking and being carried in stretchers made from bush materials over the Owen Stanley Range to the southern coast of New Guinea.
+They finally reached a mission station and were taken to Abau Island and then transported by boat back to Port Moresby.

 Recovery of Remains

 At the site, the team found the remains of Sgt Hamilton along with his identity disc in the wreckage.
 His remains were initially buried at Soputa Cemetery and later transported to Bomana War Cemetery for permanent burial.